 The Florida Fund for Minority Teachers, created in 1996, awards the Minority Teacher Education Scholarship to capable and promising minority community college graduates pursuing teaching careers in Florida's public school system.
-Awards are provided annually to 350 new students in their junior year and up to 350 renewing students in their senior year in accordance with statute.
+Awards are provided annually to 350 new students in their junior year and up to 350 renewing students in their senior year in accordance with Florida Statutes.
 Upon graduation, recipients are required to teach one year in a Florida public school for each year they received the scholarship.
 The program is administered by a nonprofit organization housed at the University of Florida's College of Education and governed by a board of directors comprised of higher education leaders throughout the state.

-Item 71 - Student Financial Aid Program (State) - Nursing Student Loan Reimbursement/Scholarships
+Item 72 - Student Financial Aid Program (State) - Nursing Student Loan Reimbursement/Scholarships

-2018-19 BUDGET REQUEST 2018 3-19 2017-18 Fund Source 2017-18 Recurring Base Restoration of Nonrecurring Requested Increase/ (Decrease) Total Request Appropriation Nonrecurring Recurring Base Funding Change Over Current Year %Change Over Current Year Nursing Student Loan Forgiveness TF 1,233,006 0 0 1,233,006 1,233,006 0 1,233,006 0 0.00% Total 1,233,006 0 0 1,233,006 1,233,006 0 1,233,006 0 0.00%
+2019-20 BUDGET REQUEST 2019 9-20 2018-19 Fund Source 2018-19 Recurring Base Restoration of Nonrecurring Requested Increase/ (Decrease) Total Request Appropriation Nonrecurring Recurring Base Funding Change Over Current Year %Change Over Current Year Nursing Student Loan Forgiveness TF 1,233,006 0 0 1,233,006 1,233,006 0 1,233,006 0 0.00% Total 1,233,006 0 0 1,233,006 1,233,006 0 1,233,006 0 0.00%

-\$1,233,006 is requested to continue funding an annual award amount of approximately \$3,000 to approximately 411 eligible nurses.
+\$1,233,006 is requested to continue funding an annual award amount of approximately \$2,500 to approximately 495 eligible nurses.